Chemokine1/Significant-GO-terms-DAVID-to-R/README.md

 # Significant-GO-terms-DAVID-to-R
-substracting the significant GO terms, Fold.ERC, Count genes for each term.
+Substracting significant GO terms, Fold.ERC, Count genes for each gene list.
 Comparing files with terms, etc.

+Please note: You need to import the data from DAVID into .txt files.